National Book Award Non Fiction Winner

 Summary

-An immersive narrative tracing three Boston families—Black, Irish-American, and white-collar Yankee—through the city's wrenching school-busing crisis of the 1970s.
-Lukas uses their intertwined stories to expose the class, racial, and institutional fractures beneath a Northern city's liberal self-image.
-The book stands as a landmark of long-form journalism, blending intimate biography with sweeping civic history.
+An immersive narrative tracing three Boston families — Black, Irish American, and white collar Yankee — through the city's wrenching school busing crisis of the 1970s.
+Lukas uses their intertwined stories to expose the class, racial, and institutional fractures beneath the liberal image a Northern city held of itself.
+The book stands as a landmark of immersive journalism, blending intimate biography with sweeping civic history.

 Historical Context & Significance